satmonkey/MeteorDL/README.md

 - HW: PC + NVidia CUDA capable GPU or Jetson nano or RPi4 + Coral Edge TPU USB accelerator
 - min.
 4GB RAM
 - python > 3.5
-- IP camera with 720p or 1080p resolution
+- IP, USB or MIPI camera with 720p or 1080p resolution

 It has been tested on Linux PC with NVidia GeForce GTX-1080 GPU, Jetson Nano 4GB, and RPi4 4GB + Coral TPU